-Viral Therapy in Treating Young Patients With Relapsed or Refractory Solid Tumors
+Viral Therapy in Treating Patients With Metastatic Melanoma

 Biological: wild-type reovirus

 Given IV: Administered at a dose of 3 x 10^10 TCID50/day in 250 mL 0.9% sodium chloride infused intravenously over 60 minutes daily on days 1-5 of each 28-day cycle.

 I. Assess the antitumor effect of wild-type reovirus (Reolysin®), in terms of tumor response rate and clinical benefit rate (i.e., partial response and complete response), in patients with metastatic melanoma.

 II.
 Assess the toxicity profile of Reolysin® in these patients.